What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 Doesn’t every time-saving strategy start with a list? 😊

-Brainstorm a big list of all the things you do every week that involve tech work.
-Maybe it’s creating a new mailing list, fixing broken links on your website, uploading videos to YouTube, etc.
+Think about all the things you do every week that involve using technology.
+Maybe it’s creating a new email automation, fixing broken links on your website, editing your latest podcast episode, etc.

-Keep a piece of paper nearby or an electronic note open on your desktop as you go through your day.
-Then, each time a tech task takes you away from your income-producing work, write down the task and the amount of time it took to complete.
-By the end of the week, you’ll have a good idea of how much time you waste on the techy stuff.
+Keep a notebook handy, or an electronic note open on your desktop as you go about your day.
+Whenever a tech task interrupts your income-producing work, write down the task and how much time you spent on it.
+If you do this for a week, you’ll have a good idea of the amount of time you waste on the techy stuff.

 Step 2: Outsource

-Now that you have a list of tech tasks that waste your time and don’t add money to your bottom line, it’s time to move those tasks off of your to-do list and onto someone else’s.
+At this point, you should have a list of tech tasks that eat up your time and don’t contribute to your bottom line.
+Now, it’s time to take action!

-- A skilled VA will often spend far less time than you on completing a task, so the cost will likely be lower than you think.
+- A skilled VA will often accomplish a task faster than you, so the cost won’t be as much as you imagine.

 - You can spend the new-found time creating products to sell or working with clients.

 If you can’t justify outsourcing at this time, then go back to the section about systematizing.
 Make a checklist of everything you have to do to complete a technical task.
-Streamline it as much as possible.
-If you can’t move the tech stuff off your plate, then you can at least minimize the amount of time you spend on it.
+Then, streamline it as much as possible.
+If you can’t move the tech stuff off your plate, you can at least minimize the amount of time you spend on it.

 Do you spend more time learning than doing?

-- How much time you truly have available?
-It’s probably less than you think.
+- How much time do you have on your hands, really?
+It’s likely to be less than you believe.

-- What days and times are you less productive?
-This is the perfect time to watch a webinar, work on an e-course, or read a business book.
+- What days and hours do you find yourself less productive?
+This is a good opportunity to watch a video, complete an e-course, or read a chapter in a business book.

-- When do you have other things scheduled so that you can safely multi-task?
-For example, waiting in the school pick-up line or going for a walk make perfect times to listen to a business audio-book or podcast.
+- When do you have additional activities planned that will allow you to multitask without worrying about missing out on anything?
+For example, waiting to pick up the kids at school or going for a walk make perfect times to listen to a business audiobook or podcast.